 However, if you are unable to bring the original photograph to the studio or send it to be restored, you can e-mail or send a CD with high scan file of a photograph to be restored.
 Have a photograph scanned at a minimum resolution of 600dpi at full color setting, even if photograph is black and white, do not apply any color correction, scratch and dust removal, or any other filter that may change the appearance of the photograph.

 Can you restore a photograph stuck to glass?

-Depending on the extent of the damage a photograph can either be separated from the glass with a minimal loss or it can be restored by cleaning the glass surface, making a high resolution scan, digitally retouching the damaged areas, and making a high quality print to match the original photograph.
+Depending on the extent of the damage a photograph that became stuck to glass can either be carefully separated from it with a minimal loss or it can be restored by making a high resolution scan, digitally retouching the damaged areas, and making a high quality print to match the original photograph.

 Sebastian Wintermute has extensive experience of restoring such photographs, from 1880 panoramic views on New York City to pictures taken at WWII military training camps.

 If you have a photograph that has been rolled up and that you would like to be restored, please CALL or E-MAIL for an appointment to have it examined.

 Can you restore the original photograph instead of making a digital copy?